Jonathas-Conceicao/Souls-Of-Alanis/README.md

 			- Aseprite
 			- Gimp
 		- [X] Make a simple "Hello World" project
-		- [X] Export to run on other machine
+		- [X] Export to run on another machine
 		- [X] Start [storyboard](#Story Board Notes)
 			- Something bout the game
 			- Something about one stage of the game